xgouchet/Elmyr/README.md

 ## Documentation

-The full documentation will be coming shortly
+The full documentation will be coming shortly.
+The [Wiki](https://github.com/xgouchet/Elmyr/wiki) contains a full reference of all the packages and classes distributed.

 ## Contributing

-Contribution is fully welcome.
-Before submitting a Pull Request, please verify you comply with the following checklist :

- - [x] All public classes, methods and fields must be documented
- - [x] All code must be unit tested (duh…)
- - [x] All code should be usable with and without the Android SDK, from Java and Kotlin
+Contribution is always welcome, to know more, read our [Contributing guide](.github/CONTRIBUTING.md).

 ## Release History